 1.5.
-Remote support time is charged in 15 minute blocks with a minimum of 15 minutes.
+Remote Support time that is Additional Work is charged in 15 minute blocks with a minimum of 15 minutes.

 1.6.
-Onsite support time is charged in 1 hour blocks with a minimum of 2 hours.
+Onsite Support time that is Additional Work is charged in 1 hour blocks with a minimum of 2 hours.

 1.7.
-Where a technician is already onsite then time will be charged in 1 hour blocks with a minimum of 1 hour.
+Where a technician is already onsite then time that is Additional Work will be charged in 1 hour blocks with a minimum of 1 hour.

 1.8.
-Should Evolve deem that a more or less experienced Evolve Technician is required to undertake any Additional Work, Evolve shall be entitled in their absolute discretion to vary the rates changed.
+Should Evolve deem that a more or less experienced Evolve Technician is required to undertake any Additional Work, Evolve shall be entitled in their absolute discretion to vary the rates charged.

 1.9.
 The fees and rates covered by this Agreement will be reviewed every 12 months.

 1.10.
 When the charges levied change pursuant to 1.9 above, 30 days’ notice will be provided by Evolve to the Customer in writing and via email to the Designated Contact.